Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- /07/2014
+	- Fixed problem where going from overhead spectator to free cam would not apply the custom map atmospheric density.

 - 10/07/2014
 	- Unsocketed power nodes are now grey.
 	- Made alien energy bar for Commanders the same color as it is in Insight.